About our public engagement

 The National Coordinating Centre for Public Engagement (NCCPE) defines public engagement as the following:

-“Public engagement describes the myriad of ways in which the activity and benefits of higher education and research can be shared with the public.
+“Public engagement describes the many ways in which the activity and benefits of higher education and research can be shared with the public.
 Engagement is by definition a two-way process, involving interaction and listening, with the goal of generating mutual benefit.”

 Why does public engagement matter to us?